Higanbana - The Flower of the Dead

 O-higan is the day of the autumn equinox and it's a national holiday in Japan.
 From this day on, September 23rd to be correct, the dark of night will become longer than the day-light period.
 It's time to get serious about the ghosts that haunt the long winter nights.

-Old countryside graveyards will be densily covered in bizarrely shaped crimson flowers brightly glistening in the autumn sun.
+Old countryside graveyards will be densily covered with bizarrely shaped crimson flowers brightly glistening in the autumn sun.
 Like violently shed blood rising straight out of the ground.

 That's the higanbana, a flower invariably sprouting up at exactly this time of year.
 Thus the name: higanbana translates as the "flower of autumn equinox".
 In English, they are known as the Red Spider Lily, Lycoris or Cluster Amaryllis.